bpaothatat/codingconcepts/README.md

 Applications:

-- Operating system schedule jobs with equal priority
 - Simulate real-world queues
 - Asynchronous data transfers
 - Waiting times of customer call center

+### Priority Queue

+**Definition**: operates similar to a queue, but elements are removed based on priority

+Operations:

+- Enqueue - Inserts element into the queue
+- Dequeue - Removes and returns element with the highest priorty from the queue
+- Peek - Returns element with the highest priority from the queue

+Applications:

+- Operating system schedule jobs with equal priority
+- Graph algorithms (Dijkstra's shortest path, Prim's miniumum spanning tree, etc)
+- Data compresssion in Huffman code

+Implementations:

+- Array
+- Linked List
+- Heap
+- Binary Search Tree

 ## TODO
 - Priority Queue